jinghuazhao/FM-pipeline/README.md

 ## WHOLE-GENOME CONDITIONAL/JOINT ANALYSIS

-As the pipeline works on regsions defined by lead SNPs, it is desirable to have a genomewide counterpart and currently this is possible with GCTA and we have a script call [gcta-slct.sh](gcta-slct.sh) which accepts a single sumstats file, and only a minor change is required, namely,
+As the pipeline works on regsions defined by lead SNPs, it is desirable to have a genomewide counterpart and currently this is possible with GCTA and we have a script called [gcta-slct.sh](gcta-slct.sh) which accepts a single sumstats file, and only a minor change is required, namely,
 ```
 gcta-slct.sh <input>